 Step-by-step application process

-Note that this process begins the year before planned entry into law school.
-For example, someone planning to enter law school in the fall semester of 2015 would ideally begin this process in the late summer or fall 2014.
+Note that this process typically begins the year before you plan on entering into law school.
+For example, someone planning to enter law school in the fall 2015 semester would ideally begin this process in the late summer or fall 2014.
 However, if you are committed to starting in the fall 2015 semester, it is possible to start the process in early 2015.
 Here are the steps you need to take:

 - Establish an account at www.lsac.org (this is free).